-International Student Services (ISS) welcomes you to our international community.
+International Student and Scholar Services (ISSS) welcomes you to our international community.
 Please read the following important information.
-It includes policies that new international students need to know and information about activities during New Student Orientation.
+It includes policies that new international students need to know and information about activities during

-Drop-in advising takes place on Monday and Wednesday from 2:00 to 4:45 p.m. at the ISS office.
-ISS advisors are available to see students for quick questions during drop-in advising.
-For complicated cases, please call the ISS office to schedule an appointment.
+Drop-in advising takes place on Monday and Wednesday from 2:00 to 4:45 p.m. at the ISSS office.
+ISSS advisors are available to see students for quick questions during drop-in advising.
+For complicated cases, please call the ISSS office to schedule an appointment.

 This interactive session provides information and resources to help international students adjust to New York City and The New School.
 Learn about on- and off-campus student activities and get tips for successful social and cultural adjustment.

 If you have any questions, contact an ISSS Student Ambassador at email@example.com.
 Ambassadors are continuing international students who welcome and assist new international students.
 You can also join the ISSS Circle on Facebook.

 If you still have questions about what you need to do before you arrive on campus, contact the individual offices or email firstname.lastname@example.org.

 If you are a Parsons Paris student, please email email@example.com for more information.